CapacitorSet/graph-coloring/DOCUMENTATION.md

 ### Benchmarking

-The Benchmark class holds a vector of pointers to `Solver`, the base class for all solvers, and calls the pure virtual method `solve()` to run each of them.
+The Benchmark class is instantiated with a vector of solvers which implement the common interface `Solver`.
 For each run, the following parameters are measured:

 ```cpp
 struct result {